 1550 nm Optics for Laser Communication

-With global data traffic surging, the demand for reliable, high-speed communication networks has never been higher.
-At the same time, increasingly complex space missions and the growing requirements of global communication systems are pushing traditional radio frequency (RF) technology to its limits.
-As a result, organizations like NASA, Airbus, and other industry leaders are accelerating the adoption of laser communication systems, enabling ultra-fast, high-capacity free-space optical links for ground-to-space, air-to-space, and inter-satellite connectivity.
+With global data traffic surging, NASA, Airbus, and other industry leaders are accelerating the development of optical communication systems, which rely on lasers as the transmission source, enabling ultra-fast, high-capacity free-space optical links for ground-to-space, air-to-space, and inter-satellite connectivity.

-Laser communication systems provide a significant advantage over RF systems, offering higher data capacity, enhanced security, improved reliability, and reduced size, weight, and power (SWaP) requirements.
-Together, these benefits position optical communication as a transformative solution for both Space Communications and Navigation (SCaN) missions and commercial free-space optical networks.
+Optical communication, which uses light to transmit information over long distances, operates in the optical spectrum, enabling vastly superior capacity, enhanced security, improved reliability, and reduced size, weight, and power (SWaP) requirements compared to RF systems.
+These advantages make laser communication a transformative solution for both Space Communications and Navigation (SCaN) missions and commercial free-space optical networks, delivering faster, more secure, and highly scalable connectivity.

 - High Reflectivity: HRs>99.95% & HRp>99.9% @ 1550 nm, AOI=45⁰